ashutoshmjain/gita/src/mathuraChap01.md

 Why would they turn against him ! - `Bramhrishi` thought.

 <div style="padding-left:40px;font-size:0.9em;">

-On the surface, it appears the contest is between the "old" and the "new".
+On the surface, it appears the contest is between the `old` and the `new`.

 Old seeking to maintain a status quo while the new aspiring for the better.
 But the truth is they love the new, like we see our future in our children.
 And the new knows the old as a dependable trustee.
 The shift, however, must happen, and it needs a trigger - something unwarranted -  a mishap to break the umbilical cord.
 Bigger the ensuing shift, bigger the mishap.